accanto-systems/marketplace/docs/install-jumphost.md

 ### Add openstack Core location

-Add a location called "core" with resource manager "defaultRM" and infrastructure type "Openstack" and provide the following properties
+Add a location called "core" with resource manager "defaultrm" and infrastructure type "Openstack" and provide the following properties

 ```
 os_auth_url: "http://192.168.10.10:5000/v3"
 os_projectname: admin
 os_username: admin
 os_password: password
-almip: 192.168.10.5
+almip: 172.24.4.2
 ```

 Change the above with your Openstack credentials and your LM IP address.
+The ALM IP address is the routable address from Openstack public network.

 ## Prepare Openstack